 Property managers can also monitor temperature fluctuations using a heat scanning device or infrared imaging system.
 This will help you visualize where cold air is entering and warm air is escaping the property.
 Once you’ve determined an area that isn’t insulated properly, you can begin to diagnose the problem, i.e. improper seal, lack of weather-stripping, or a crack in the window’s glazing.

-Weather-stripping Windows and Doors
+Weather-Stripping Windows & Doors

 Weather-stripping windows and doors is the process of adding additional seals around the window or door system.
 These seals are designed to better insulate the system and prevent cold air from entering the property.
 This is one of the most effective and relatively low-cost options for improving efficiency and insulation.
+All types of windows and doors from commercial glass doors to storefront windows can benefit from weather-stripping.

 Insulating Commercial Windows